Locations & Training Dates

 How do you choose?
 Most attendees base their decision on a variety of factors, including care setting, geographic location, in-person training dates, and curriculum focus.

 You begin by choosing your two-day strategic planning and training retreat.
 Note that during the Covid-19 pandemic, PCLCs may offer you a virtual option.
-Please discuss this when you speak with them.
+Please discuss this when you speak with the PCLC of your choice.

 An early adopter and national leader in delivering quality hospice services, Bluegrass is a pioneer in developing new program models that respond to the evolving needs of seriously ill patients and their families .
 It also has a rich history of exploring models that are both high quality and financially sustainable. . . .